mcity/octane-api/README.md

 * 03/24/19 - Release .0.3 with sensor support and enhanced rail functionality.
 * 05/15/19 - Release .0.4 added documentation around Socket.IO connection and Initial V2X work, Intersection Phase documentation of timing/colors.
 * 07/29/19 - Release .0.6 added more V2X endpoints, socketio endpoints for V2X, favorites to management nodes, and fixes to documentation for endpoints, initial data collection enumeration.
 Adjusted release schedule.
-* 12/12/19 - Release 0.7 fixes for Socket.IO message type declarations, scenario storage and enumeration, lighting modules, power control for intersections, sensors and lights.
+* 12/12/19 - Release .0.7 fixes for Socket.IO message type declarations, scenario storage and enumeration, lighting modules, power control for intersections, sensors and lights.
 Additional fixes for V2X radio supported/enabled.
+* 12/12/19 - Release .0.8 Power control of sensors updated to add ability to control power at multiple levels through use of patch.

 # Contributing to OCTANE
 To contribute to releases, submit requests through the GitHub issues feature for discussion or proposed changed via Pull Requests.